A comprehensive study on beam dynamics inside symmetrically chirped waveguide array mimicking the graded index media: Introduction

-In this present article, we primarily investigate the beam dynamics inside symmetrically chirped one dimensional nonlinear WAs.
-Two different chirping schemes are considered for our study, namely \textit{(i) linear} and \textit{(ii) quadratic}.
-In linearly and quadratic chirped WA, separation between two adjacent waveguide channels respectively varies in a linear and quadratic fashion in the transverse direction while keeping the arrangement symmetric about the central waveguide ($n=0$).
-For such chirped WAs, we first establish a framework to obtain the functional forms of the coupling coefficient that varies in the transverse direction.
-We utilized these expressions to derive the approximated continuous form of the discrete coupled mode equations (CME) that leads to the continuous \textit{paraxial wave equation} and the \textit{nonlinear Schr\"odinger equation} (NLSE) under low and high power regimes, respectively.
-Derivation of the continuous counterpart of the CME reveals that, the additional terms that appear due to the chirping in the WA, acts as an effective potential and also modifies the diffraction characteristics.
-Employing the semi-analytical variational technique for the 1D paraxial wave equations we obtain the expressions for the evolution of Gaussian beams for both the chirping schemes that mimic beam evolution in the continuous graded index media.
-Inspired by the results already established in a graded index fiber, we perform an analysis to obtain a stationary solution and self-focusing beam filamentation in our discrete system.
-Extending this work for high powers where Kerr effect is not negligible we perform an analysis to capture the dynamics of a discrete soliton.
-We theoretically predict the oscillatory dynamics of such soliton inside the symmetrically chirped WA.
-We validate all our analytical results by comparing them with full numerical simulation and find a satisfactory agreement.
-The results reveal crucial and unique features of beam dynamics inside an engineered waveguide arrangement never explored before.
+This article examines the beam dynamics within symmetrically chirped one-dimensional nonlinear WAs, focusing on two chirping schemes: \textit{linear} and \textit{quadratic}.
+The study establishes a framework for determining the functional forms of the coupling coefficient, which varies in the transverse direction.
+Using this framework, we derive an approximate continuous version of the discrete coupled mode equations, leading to the continuous paraxial wave equation and the \textit{nonlinear Schrödinger equation} (NLSE) under different power regimes.
+The derivation highlights that additional terms arising from the chirping act as an effective potential, affecting diffraction characteristics.
+By applying a semi-analytical variational technique to the 1D paraxial wave equations, the study produces expressions for the evolution of Gaussian beams corresponding to both chirping schemes, drawing parallels with beam evolution in continuous graded index media.
+We analyze stationary solutions and self-focusing beam filamentation within the discrete system and extend their investigation into higher power scenarios to capture discrete soliton dynamics.
+The theoretical predictions of oscillatory soliton behavior in symmetrically chirped WAs are validated against numerical simulations, revealing distinctive characteristics of beam dynamics not previously explored in engineered waveguide configurations.